Construction Essentials for a New Home Build

 The proper care and storage of building materials is a further important consideration.
 Badly stored and handled building materials present a safety hazard and a potentially huge loss in terms of wastage.
 For example, uncovered timber drenched by heavy rainfall will be unsuitable for framing.

-Insurance cover for materials stored off- and on-site is advisable to protect the homeowner’s investment against theft, as well as in the event the builder goes into liquidation.
+Insurance cover for materials stored off- and on-site is advisable to protect the homeowner’s investment against theft and in the event the builder goes into liquidation.

 You must be very excited while building your new home, but you can make your project more of a success by considering all these measures so you can make the construction process safer for everyone.